Wishpool

-Wishpool is the third and final studio album by American rock band Brother Cane, released March 31, 1998.
+Wishpool is the third studio album by American rock band Brother Cane, released March 31, 1998.
 It features the hit "I Lie in the Bed I Make," which was their second #1 single on the Mainstream Rock Tracks chart, maintaining that position for four weeks.
 Due to low album sales, however, Virgin released Brother Cane which disbanded soon after.

 Production

 Wishpool marked a different creative approach for Brother Cane; rather than writing about a dozen songs before entering the studio, the band took an extended period of time to write almost 40 songs, with the idea that the more songs they wrote, the more strong ones they would have to choose from.

 Frontman Damon Johnson has regarded Wishpool as "certainly my most personal statement as a lyricist and the body of work that I am most proud of."
 He reflected on the album in a 2006 interview, noting that by the time they began recording Wishpool, he was very comfortable with his vocals and put considerably more effort into his writing and singing.
 However, Johnson elaborated: